Bursaries – grants for training

 When exactly will grants be awarded?

-You can register at any time.
-After that, you will be required to complete an application form, and this will be considered quarterly.
-We will let you know within three months, but it may be much quicker.
+You open registrations several times per year.
+When registrations are open, you will be able to complete an application form if you are eligible.
+We will let you know within three months, but it may be quicker.

 If you complete the application by the end of May, for example, we would have normally let you know by the end of July.
 In 2020, as a result of COVID-19, we may take a little longer, but would expect you to still know plenty of time before a course starting in September.